Azerbaijani Community of Nagorno-Karabakh

 The Azerbaijani Community of Nagorno-Karabakh (Dağlıq Qarabağın Azərbaycanlı İcması), also known as the Azerbaijani Community of Nagorno-Karabakh Social Union or the Azerbaijani Community of Nagorno-Karabakh in exile, was an association representing the Azerbaijani community of Nagorno-Karabakh in exile from May 1994 until April 2021.

-On April 30, 2021, the dissolution of the association was announced after the return of large areas of Nagorno-Karabakh under Azerbaijani control after the 2020 Nagorno-Karabakh war.
+On April 30, 2021, the dissolution of the association was announced after the return of large areas of Nagorno-Karabakh to Azerbaijani control after the Second Nagorno-Karabakh War.